arafay696/starter-laravel-angularjs/readme.md

 Set up your `.env` file.

-Have fun!
+Enjoy!
 Any feedback is welcome.